ton/PLYwoot/README.md

 };
 ```

-Furthermore, suppose we have PLY file that contains the following element data, that is, it contains 1612868 vertices containing an (`x`, `y`, `z`) tuple representing the vertex coordinates together with an RGB tuple representing the vertex color.
+Furthermore, suppose we have a PLY file that contains the following element data, that is, it contains 1612868 vertices containing an (`x`, `y`, `z`) tuple representing the vertex coordinates together with an RGB tuple representing the vertex color.
 Finally, the PLY file contains 3224192 triangles represented by indices into the vertex list.
-PLY does not support fixed lists, so the triangle data is stored as a list of variable length lists, which in practice will always be a list of three elements.
+PLY does not support fixed lists, so the triangle data is stored using variable length lists, which in practice will always be a list of three elements.
 PLYwoot provides functionality to pass on this assumption to the parser to speed up parsing.

 ```ply
 element vertex 1612868